Senator Wyden reflects on 9/11’s Orwellian legacy: unprecedented mass surveillance

 If the name evoked George Orwell, and the concept echoed Philip K. Dick, the logo was something out of Ryder Ripps: an all-seeing eye atop a pyramid, Illuminati-style, capturing the entire earth in its gaze.
 “Knowledge is power,” said the motto in Latin.

-By late 2002, news reports revealed that TIA was the brainchild of John Poindexter, whom a previous generation would remember as the head of President Ronald Reagan’s National Security Council, and who was convicted in 1990 on five felony counts for his role in the Iran-Contra scandal.
+By late 2002, news reports revealed that TIA was the brainchild of John Poindexter, who a previous generation would remember as the head of President Ronald Reagan’s National Security Council, and who was convicted in 1990 on five felony counts for his role in the Iran-Contra scandal.
 The convictions were later overturned because he had been given immunity for his testimony during a Congressional investigation.

 On January 14, Poindexter returned to the government to run TIA—what he’d pitched as a “Manhattan Project for counterterrorism”—under the auspices of the Defense Advanced Research Projects Agency, better known as DARPA.
 The idea was to integrate components from previous and existing government surveillance projects, including those focused on facial and gait recognition, language translation, and the latest in data mining, using both classified and commercially available information.
 The goal was to mine every possible piece of data about people’s lives, without the need for a warrant.
 But after enough media reporting on the program and its implications for such mass surveillance were exposed, Congress raced to shut it down in a 2003 amendment, and the program appeared to disappear.

 In reality, all that disappeared were its name and its logo.
-TIA’s core architecture was subsequently developed under the code name “Basketball.”
-Later one program would be known as PRISM, an effort designed to gather the world’s internet communications, alongside phone and internet metadata.
-Like that of its private sector analog, Palantir, the new name evoked some kind of magical crystal.
-Technology would advance to the point where the National Security Agency (NSA) could store a copy of the internet in a data center in the Utah desert.
+As the War on Terror unfolded, under the authority of a series of secret presidential orders, TIA’s systems would be redistributed across the intelligence community.
+Its core architecture was subsequently developed under the code name “Basketball.”
+One program at the National Security Agency (NSA) would be known as PRISM, an effort designed to gather the world’s internet communications, alongside phone and internet metadata.
+Like its private sector analog, Palantir, the new name evoked some kind of magical crystal.
+Technology would advance to the point where the NSA could store a copy of the internet in a data center in the Utah desert.
 Data mining would become machine learning.
 The motto also evolved: “Knowledge is power” became, as one NSA slide famously put it years later, “Collect it all.”

 “Does the NSA collect any type of data at all on millions or hundreds of millions of Americans?”